KorAP/Krill/misc/payloads.md

 ## Index Payloads

 ### Token position payloads
 A token always has a special character payload storing the start and end offset of the token.
 The special character is a reference symbol for this payload, which is an underscore followed by the corresponding token position.
-For example, the _1$\<i\>0\<i\>3 is the special character payload for the token in position 1 describing that the token ranges from 0 to 3.
+For example, the _1$\<i\>0\<i\>3 is the special character payload for the token starting at position 1 describing that the token ranges from character 0 to 3.
 This offset information is stored in integer.
 Token payloads are not retrieved via SpanQueries and therefore do not have a PTI.

 ### Token payloads